 The Town and City of Cedarburg jointly fund a volunteer fire department to provide fire and emergency medical services to both communities.
-The department is one of nine departments in the Ozaukee County mutual aid agreement.
+The department is one of the_nine departments participating_in in the Ozaukee County mutual aid agreement.

-The Cedarburg Fire Department covers approximately 33 square miles, and provides fire response, Emergency Medical Service (EMS), and members trained to EMT-Intermediate level (which includes ambulance transporting to local hospitals, auto extrication, Dive Rescue, and public education's "Survive Alive" program).
-The department receives over 850 calls annually; approximately 75% are for EMS.
-Fire Station No. 2, just recently completed, assists fire calls in the northern part of the City of Cedarburg and the outlying Town (Figure 10).
+The Cedarburg Fire Department covers approximately 33 square miles, and provides fire response, Emergency Medical Service (EMS), and members trained to EMT-Intermediate level standards (which includes ambulance transporting to local hospitals, auto extrication, Dive Rescue, and public education's "Survive Alive" program).
+In 2021, Tthe department receiveds ever 850-1,209 calls annually; which was down from 2020, but had been trending upward annually in previous years.
+In 2021, approximately 785% of the 1,209 calls were are for EMS.
+Fire Station No. 2, just recently completed, assists fire calls in the northern part of the City of Cedarburg and the outlying Town (Figure 129).

 ISO ratings review the fire-fighting capabilities of individual communities.
 The ratings are numerically categorized from one through ten.
-A rating of "1" is the highest rating a fire department can receive, and the Cedarburg Fire Department has maintained an ISO rating of 3 for the last twenty years.
-The department also operates a 20-acre "Firemen's Park" that generates funds for fire apparatus and necessary building upgrades.
+A rating of "1" is the highest rating a fire department can receive, and the Cedarburg Fire Department has maintained an ISO rating of 3 for the last thirty-plustwenty years, including the most recent evaluation conducted in 2019.
+The department also operates thea 20-acre "Firemen's Park."
+The park hosts four fundraisers annually for the fire department named "Maxwell Street Days."
+The event that generates funds for fire apparatus and necessary building upgrades.

-The department currently staffs approximately 70 active firefighters and EMS personnel, and 150 "passive" or sustaining members that help with fundraising and non-emergency operations.
-Thirteen of the 70 active firefighters are Town residents, including the Chief and Deputy Chief.
+The department currently staffs approximately 730 active firefighters and EMS personnel, and 150 "passive" or sustaining members that help with fundraising and non-emergency operations.
+In 2021, the department elected to hire full-time employees, primarily experienced volunteers within the department.
+Having full-time personnel at the station will provide quicker responses and better overall service to the Town and service area.
+Currently, the department has four full-time employees and 64 volunteers.
+Thirteen-Twenty of the 6870 active firefighters are Town residents, including the Chief and Deputy Chief.